Lorenz Hart: Personal life and death

-Hart lived with his widowed mother Frieda.
-He was an alcoholic, and would sometimes disappear for weeks at a time on drinking binges.
+Screenwriter Robert Kaplow said Hart was "so uncomfortable in his own skin that the way he probably got through life was he knew he had to be the funniest, smartest guy in the room".
+His alcoholism sometimes led to weeks-long disappearances on drinking binges.
+Until her death in April 1943, Hart lived with his widowed mother, Frieda; devastated by her loss, he sank deeper into melancholy and died seven months later.

-Hart experienced depression and sadness throughout his life.
-His erratic behavior was often the cause of friction between him and Rodgers and led to Rodgers teaming with lyricist Oscar Hammerstein II in 1942.
-On March 31, 1943, Hart attended the Broadway premiere of Rodgers and Hammerstein's Oklahoma!.
-Then Hart attended the opening night party where he told Rodgers, "This is one of the greatest shows I've ever seen, and it'll be playing twenty years from now!"
+Hart's erratic behavior was often the cause of friction between him and Rodgers and led Rodgers to team with lyricist Oscar Hammerstein II in 1942.
+On March 31, 1943, Hart attended the Broadway premiere of Rodgers and Hammerstein's Oklahoma!
+Hart briefly appeared at the opening night party at Sardi's and told Rodgers, "This is one of the greatest shows I've ever seen, and it'll be playing twenty years from now!"
+He left with his mother immediately afterward, saying she was tired.

-In April 1943, Hart was devastated by the loss of his mother and did not recover emotionally.

-Many of Hart's contemporaries who knew him socially have stated he was a discreet homosexual, with a reputation as a voyeur, though his friends did not go into detail about people whose behavior he watched, such as their genders.
+Many of Hart's contemporaries who knew him socially said he was a discreet homosexual, with a reputation as a voyeur.

-Robert Gottlieb wrote in the April 2013 edition of The Atlantic magazine, There were rumors about Larry [Lorenz Hart] while he was alive, but nothing about his sexuality ever appeared in print.
+Robert Gottlieb wrote in the April 2013 edition of The Atlantic magazine: There were rumors about Larry [Lorenz Hart] while he was alive, but nothing about his sexuality ever appeared in print.
 One night in Los Angeles, in 1933, someone from a Hollywood trade magazine approached Dick [Richard Rodgers] at a party and said, "I've got to ask you something about Larry ...
 Is it true Larry's a fairy?"
 Dick grabbed him by the collar, [biographer Gary] Marmorstein recounts, and said, "I never heard that.
 And if you print it, I'll kill you."

-Though Richard Rodgers became celebrated for his music for Oklahoma! in 1943, later that year he decided that he and Hart should reunite and create a revival of A Connecticut Yankee, their successful musical from 1927.
-Hart composed new lyrics for many of the songs in anticipation of the revival's November 17, 1943, premiere at the Martin Beck Theatre.

-On the November 17 opening night, Hart showed up drunk in the audience at the Martin Beck Theatre.
-His condition was noticed by his sister-in-law.
-She persuaded him to accompany her to her Manhattan home.
-Sometime after they arrived at the couple's home, Hart left, venturing into cold weather to resume drinking.
-A friend of Hart's found him seated in the gutter of a bar that he favored on Manhattan's Eighth Avenue.
-Hart was shivering, and his friend accompanied him to a hospital, where it was determined that Hart had developed pneumonia from exposure.
-On November 22, 1943, approximately four days after admission to the hospital, Hart died.
+On the opening night of the Broadway revival of A Connecticut Yankee, Hart showed up drunk.
+His condition was noticed by his sister-in-law, and she persuaded him to accompany her to her Manhattan home.
+Sometime after they arrived, Hart left, venturing into cold weather to resume drinking.
+A friend of Hart's found him sitting on the curb in front of a bar he favored on Manhattan's Eighth Avenue.
+Hart was shivering, and the friend accompanied him to a hospital, where it was determined that Hart had developed pneumonia from exposure.
+On November 22, 1943, about four days after admission to the hospital, he died.

-Lorenz Hart is buried in Mount Zion Cemetery in Queens County, New York.
+Hart is buried in Mount Zion Cemetery in Queens County, New York.